• Skip to primary navigation

 A group of cornflake cookies decorated with red, green and gold sprinkles

 Christmas sprinkle cookies in a gorgeous combination of red, green, and gold.
-These crunchy cookies are super easy to make & super yummy too!
+These light and crunchy cookies are super easy to make & super yummy too!

 5 from 30 votes